 Fun thing about having a conversation with Spanish people in Malaga, that they can’t speak more slowly, because I as explained, they don’t speak fast in the first place.
 So if you are beginner in Spanish, and you tell someone who is not a language teacher to speak more slowly, you can expect them continuing with the exact same pace.
 This also applies to cases when you imply that you don’t speak Spanish and you don’t understand what they talk about… that is not a problem, at times they just continue in Spanish, even if you have absolutely no idea what are they talking about.

-Final takeaway about communicating with Spanish people: Install google translate on your phone right now, and download the Spanish and your language to be able to use offline.
+Final takeaway about communicating with Spanish people: Install google translate or DeepL on your phone right now, and download the Spanish and your language to be able to use offline.
 So even if you don’t have mobile internet or the internet is slow, you will have instant translations of anything you want, including example pronunciation.